2012 Manipur Legislative Assembly election

 The 2012 Manipur Legislative Assembly election was held in Indian state of Manipur in Feb-March 2012, to elect 60 members to the Manipur Legislative Assembly.

+Parties contested

 Results

 The Voter turnout was 79.19%.
-Congress won majority of the seats.
+Congress won majority of the seats, the first time in the history of the state that a single party held a majority, which was helped by the divide in the opposition forces.
 Incumbent Chief Minister Okram Ibobi Singh was re-elected for the post.